On Dimension-Varying Control Systems: A Universal State Space Approach: Mathematical Preliminaries

 The elements in $\Omega$ are denoted by

 \item[(iv)] Define

 They are all properly defined.
-Hence $\Omega$ is a well defined topological vector space \cite{kel63}.
+After quotienting, $d_{{\cal V}}(\bar{x},\bar{y})$ is a genuine metric on $\Omega$.
+Hence $\Omega$ is a well-defined topological vector space \cite{kel63}.
 Meanwhile, it is also an inner product space and hence a metric space.
-But it is not Hilbert space, because it is not complete. \end{itemize}
+But it is not a Hilbert space, because it is not complete. \end{itemize}

 (We refer to \cite{che19,chepr} for details of all above claims.)

 \end{rem}

 Next, we define a cross-dimensional projection.